 Cold Heart, Warm Cowboy

-Book 2 of The Cold River Ranch Series
+Book 2 in the Everetts of Cold River Ranch Series

 A game of pretend with the highest stakes of all in the latest novel of breathtaking romance from USA Today bestselling author Caitlin Crews